 Whether the transference is positive or negative, it can be beneficial to therapy in various ways.
 Positive transference may lead the client to view the therapist as kind, caring, and personally concerned about his or her well-being.
 Negative transference may cause the client to re-direct anger, sadness, and other negative feelings toward the therapist.

 Either way, the therapist may be able to help the patient use these projected emotions to create an understanding of why the transference is occurring.
 Once the client has a greater understanding of the transference, they can begin dealing with the issues causing the transference and start the healing process.
 Freud used transference as a tool crucial to understanding the patient’s subconscious or repressed feelings.

 Common Communication Patterns

 There are several ways clients may communicate the transference occurring toward their therapist.
 The first method is when the client communicates their feelings directly with the therapist.
 In this case, the client is aware of the transference.

 The second method is symbolic.
 The client may communicate through their experiences or stories, which may portray their perception of the relationship with the therapist.

 The third method occurs through the communication of dreams and fantasies experienced by the client.
 The patient may have dreams about the therapist, where the therapist is present, or about the current relationship with the therapist.

-The fourth method is enactment, where the patient takes on a particular role with the therapist.
-For instance, a patient may take on the role of a child treating the therapist as though he or she is his or her mother.
-The patient may expect the therapist to fulfill all maternal needs that were not fulfilled as a child.
+The fourth method is enactment, where the client takes on a particular role with the therapist.
+A patient may take on the role of a child treating the therapist as though the therapist is their mother.
+The client may expect the therapist to fulfill maternal needs that were not fulfilled as a child.